gvwilson/sensibleadventures/short-stories/arecibo.md

 And end the drought,
 he doesn't add.
 He doesn't need to:
-every one of the First People's prayers has begged for that for six long years.
+the First People's prayers have begged for that for six long years.

 They come around a corner and face-to-face with a nightmare.
-The highlanders' nameless god-king stands in front of the collapsed wall of the storehouse where the First People imprisoned him.
+The highlanders' nameless god-king stands in front of the collapsed wall of the storehouse where the First People imprisoned him before Second Bird was born.
-Two old men stand opposite him, spears clutched in their hands.
+Two old men stand opposite him, spears in their hands.

 Second Bird grabs his grandfather's arm.
 "Wait," he pleads.
-The god-king is faster and stronger than any mortal being.
-It took a dozen men to subdue him, and the only one to survive his wounds from that battle cannot beat him with only a knife.
+It took a dozen men to subdue him during the rising.

-Fast Rock smacks his grandson's hand away and advances slowly, his knife held low.
+Fast Rock smacks his grandson's hand away and advances slowly, drawing the knife that always hangs at his side.
-One of the guards shifts to the side to make space for him without taking his eyes off the god-king.
+One of the guards shifts to make space for him without taking his eyes off the god-king.

 "So," Fast Rock says after a moment.